-The Progressive Communicators Network’s report highlights communications success stories from across the country, including: PCN’s Criminal Justice Working group Youth Media Council Save Our Cumberland Mountains With case studies from across sectors and across geography, the report shows in lively detail how communicators are empowering new voices, shifting public consciousness, and supporting progressive policy change.
+The Progressive Communicators Network’s report highlights success stories from across the country, including: PCN’s Criminal Justice Working group Youth Media Council Save Our Cumberland Mountains The report shows in lively detail how communicators are empowering new voices, shifting public consciousness, and supporting progressive policy change.

 Community Media Workshop, based in Chicago, is a landmark resource for folks doing grassroots social justice communications.
 Their resource section has how-tos on all aspects of media releases, working with reporters, and tips for crafting strong media stories.
 If you’re in the Chicago area, you can use their fantastic media lists.